Trustworthy-Information-Access/UtilitySelection/README.md

 - Generation distillation needs [accelerate](https://github.com/huggingface/accelerate) and flash-attn.
 ## Datasets
 100K training queries are sampled by [RankGPT](https://drive.google.com/file/d/1OgF4rj89FWSr7pl1c7Hu4x0oQYIMwhik/view?usp=share_link).
 Each query has the top 20 BM25-retrieved passages.
-The relevance ranking list and utility selection annotated by Qwen3 32B in the training set will be publicly linked after the anonymity period, because the files are too large.
 ## Start
 ### Relevance ranking and utility selection annotation
 ```